With our raw materials and manufacturing know-how we can fully characterize our extractables and particles profiles.

 With subsequent control of our materials and processes, we guarantee lot-to-lot reproducibility of our extractables and particles profiles.

-To make your validation easier than ever, we have created a tool, which uses both our extensive in-house data and the BPOG data in relation to customer process conditions to create a ready-to-file simulated leachables report.
+To make your validation easier than ever, we have created a tool, which uses data obtained from both our in-house protocol and the BioPhorum Standardized Extractables Testing Protocol.
+As well we relate our extractables data to customer process conditions to create a simulated leachables report.

 This ensures consistent compatibility of our single-use materials with your biologics.

 We have developed a unique partnership, scientific exchanges and quality agreements with our resin suppliers and film extruder Südpack.
 That has given us full access to polymer materials and additive packages formulation.

 We established relevant resin specifications and extrusion design spaces for critical components, such as films, filters and tubings.